LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `exclude_libraries(Libraries)`
 	list of sub-libraries to exclude (default is `[]`)

-The option `omit_path_prefix(Prefix)` with a non-empty prefix should be used together with the option `directory_paths(true)`, in particular when generating diagrams for libraries with external files.
+The option `omit_path_prefixes(Prefixes)` with a non-empty list of prefixes should be used together with the option `directory_paths(true)`, in particular when generating diagrams for libraries with external files.

 Be sure to set the `source_data` flag `on` before compiling the libraries or files for which you want to generated diagrams.